ryanzhere/Ryan_Thomas_Philips/README.md

 anxiety disorders and underlying neural circuits would aide efforts toward precision psychiatry, digital health initiatives, novel cognitive therapies, and innovative drug treatment strategies.

-The overall end goal of this research is to open new avenues for understanding decision-making perturbations in anxiety and to provide a basis for the optimization and development of novel treatment strategies.
-Specifically, understanding individual differences in the decision-making parameters could give clinicians: 1) the tools to better understand anxiety subtypes and provide actionable biomarkers, 2) the ability to move beyond a population level, trial-and-error approach to treatment.
+The overall end goal of this research is to open new avenues for understanding decision-making and repetitive negative thinking in anxiety and to provide a basis for the optimization and development of novel treatment strategies.
+Specifically, understanding individual differences in parameters could give clinicians: 1) the tools to better understand anxiety subtypes and provide actionable biomarkers, 2) the ability to move beyond a population level, trial-and-error approach to treatment.